Taiyanggong station

-Taiyanggong station (太阳宫站 (太陽宮站, Tàiyanggōng Zhàn)) is a subway station on Line 10 and Line 17 of the Beijing Subway.
+Taiyanggong station (太阳宫站 (太陽宮站, Tàiyanggōng Zhàn)) is an interchange station between Line 10 and Line 17 of the Beijing Subway.

 The station became an interchange station between Line 10 and Line 17 on December 30, 2023.

 Station layout

 The station has an underground island platform.

 Exits

 There are 7 exits, lettered A, B, C, and D, E, F and G, with Exits B, E and G leading to Taiyanggong Middle Road, C to Taiyanggong Street, D to Beijing Yueming Hospital, F to Taiyanggong North Street and A to both Taiyanggong Middle Road and Taiyanggong Street.
 Exits C and G are accessible.